lmcsu/qq-neural-anime-tg/README.md

 - put your bot's token from BotFather into `config.ts`
 - run `npm start`

-# What the hell is with proxies?
-From December 6 to December 15 the AI had been available only in China or with Chinese proxies.

-Since December 15 the AI works ~~for the rest of the world~~ (UPD: still doesn't work in some countries) again so using proxies is not needed anymore, but it's limited and allows you to generate only one type of media.
+# Mode and proxies
+In some countries the AI doesn't work at all so if it is your case you have to use some proxy.

-If you want to generate videos and single images you still have to find Chinese proxies somewhere.
+In China it works even another way and lets you generate videos and single images that have better quality than combined ones.

+For the Chinese way you have to set `mode` in your config to `'CHINA'`, otherwise it must be `'WORLD'`

+For `mode: 'CHINA'` you obviously need Chinese proxy if you don't live there.
+So in that case:
 - Your proxy must be exactly Chinese, but not from Taiwan or Hong Kong, try Beijing for example.
 - Seems like it's impossible to find FREE alive proxies.
 Don't waste your time searching and just buy it somewhere.